• 'Tom has excellent knowledge and a keen attention to detail. Tom provides excellent written submission in complex areas of law.' Chambers UK 2023

 Corporate and Financial Crime

-Tom Broomfield’s practice is focussed on financial crime and regulation.
-He is regularly instructed as a sole and led junior from the initial investigation stage through to appeal.
+Tom Broomfield is an experienced financial crime practitioner.
+He is regularly instructed by prosecuting authorities and defence firms at the outset of investigation through to appeal.
 He has an effortless ability to quickly master voluminous and complex material and is equally at home leading or working effectively as part of large teams.

 Crime

-Tom Broomfield is a highly regarded criminal advocate, appearing in serious and complex cases both as sole and led junior.
+Tom Broomfield is a very highly regarded criminal advocate, appearing in a wide variety of serious and complex cases.
 He is a favourite with clients who need a calm yet commanding guidance.
 He has accumulated considerable experience of all stages of serious criminal cases, from pre-charge to appeal.

 Regulatory

-Tom Broomfield is experienced in a spectrum of tribunals within the regulatory sphere.
+Tom Broomfield is experienced in a wide range of regulatory tribunals.
 He mines his experience of representing regulators to advise and represent professionals and firms from the financial, legal and healthcare professions.
 He provides advice and representation on a host of areas within the field and is experienced in conducting all types of hearing.

 Reviews